 You would think proposing would be easy.
 What’s so hard about getting down on one knee and asking, “Will you marry me?”
 The problem is that proposing is so simple men can’t help but over-think and over-complicate the whole thing until they start doing some very silly things.
-If you don’t want to be this guy who stupidly hid his fiancee’s engagement ring in a Wendy’s frosty (that she ate), learn from these five mistakes before you pop the question.
+If you don’t want to be this guy who hid his fiancee’s engagement ring in a Wendy’s frosty (that she ate), learn from these five mistakes before you pop the question.

-Proposing on a holiday
+Proposing on an expected holiday

 Forgetting her family

 We know it’s a little old fashion, but it’s still preferred for men to ask the girlfriend’s family for permission before proposing.
 You don’t have to necessarily ask her father, but at least let someone in her immediate family know of your intentions of marriage.
 Here are some more tips on how to ask the father.
 Also when it comes to the proposal, your friends and family can be amazing assets to help you pick the ring and plan the perfect proposal.

 Don’t hide the ring in her food!
 No, it’s not cute.
 And yes, she will go to the emergency room.
 In fact, don’t attempt to hide the ring anywhere unless it’s your pocket.
 These proposals might seem cute and unique, but they sometimes backfire.
 An engagement ring is too costly to be tossed carelessly in a glass of wine or baked into a cupcake.
 Be smart and avoid this mistake.